munificent/craftinginterpreters/book/functions.md

 ^code catch-return (3 before, 1 after)

-We wrap the call to `executeBlock()` is a try-catch block.
+We wrap the call to `executeBlock()` in a try-catch block.
 When it catches a return exception, it pulls out the value and makes that the return value from `call()`.
 If it never catches one of these exceptions, it means the function reached the end of its body without hitting a return statement.
 In that case, it